-We have audited, before the effects of the adjustments to retrospectively apply the final accounting for a business combination that occurred in 2019 as described in Notes 2 and 4 to the consolidated financial statements, the accompanying consolidated statements of financial position of Materialise NV (the "Company") and subsidiaries as of December 31, 2019 and 2018, the related consolidated income statements, statements of comprehensive income, changes in equity, and cash flows for each of the two years in the period ended December 31, 2019, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements, before the effects of the adjustments to retrospectively apply the final accounting for a business combination that occurred in 2019 as described in Notes 2 and 4 to the consolidated financial statements, present fairly, in all material respects, the financial position of the Company and subsidiaries at December 31, 2019 and 2018, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2019, in conformity with International Reporting Standards as issued by the International Accounting Standards Board.
+We have audited, before the effects of the adjustments to retrospectively apply the final accounting for a business combination that occurred in 2019 as described in Note 4 to the consolidated financial statements as of December 31, 2021, the accompanying consolidated statement of financial position of Materialise NV (the "Company") and subsidiaries as of December 31, 2019, the related consolidated income statement, statements of comprehensive income, changes in equity, and cash flows for the year ended December 31, 2019, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements, before the effects of the adjustments to retrospectively apply the final accounting for a business combination that occurred in 2019 as described in Note 4 to the consolidated financial statements as of December 31, 2021, present fairly, in all material respects, the financial position of the Company and subsidiaries at December 31, 2019, and the results of its operations and its cash flows for the year ended December 31, 2019, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.

-We were not engaged to audit, review, or apply any procedures to the adjustments to retrospectively apply the final accounting for a business combination that occurred in 2019 as described in Notes 2 and 4 to the consolidated financial statements and, accordingly, we do not express an opinion or any other form of assurance about whether such adjustments are appropriate and have been properly applied.
+We were not engaged to audit, review, or apply any procedures to the adjustments to retrospectively apply the final accounting for a business combination that occurred in 2019 as described in Note 4 to the consolidated financial statements as of December 31, 2021 and, accordingly, we do not express an opinion or any other form of assurance about whether such adjustments are appropriate and have been properly applied.
 Those adjustments were audited by KPMG Bedrijfsrevisoren-KPMG Réviseurs d'Entreprises BV/SRL.